exercism/fortran/exercises/practice/luhn/.docs/instructions.md

 Determine whether a number is valid according to the [Luhn formula][luhn].

 The number will be provided as a string.
-The number will be provided as a string.

-## Validating a number
 ## Validating a number

 Strings of length 1 or less are not valid.